Vote YES on Article 2

 The FBCC committee is actively pursuing community input and pledges of support from local construction businesses.

-• Warrant article to be voted on to secure a Bond to begin rehabilitation.
+Article 2 to be voted on to secure a $4.8M bond to begin rehabilitation.